Why your Brain Loves Saffron

 Key mechanisms affecting your mood

-When it comes to depression, it is believed that there are several biological mechanisms which affect your mood: inflammation (the actions of the immune system), oxidative stress (an imbalance between the pro-oxidant and antioxidant factors in cells in favour of pro-oxidants, which can cause damage to the DNA), and the behaviour of growth hormones.
-The activity of these factors can contribute to the activity of neurotransmitters in the brain, which control your overall mood, as well as pathophysiology of disorders like depression and anxiety.
+When it comes to how you feel each day, it is believed that there are several biological mechanisms which affect your mood: inflammation (the actions of the immune system), oxidative stress (an imbalance between the pro-oxidant and antioxidant factors in cells in favour of pro-oxidants, which can cause damage to the DNA), and the behaviour of growth hormones.
+The activity of these factors can contribute to the activity of neurotransmitters in the brain, which are seen as key to how positive and motivated you feel.

-Saffron can also modulate the expression of pro-inflammatory cytokines (such as TNF-α and interleukins), which are signalling molecules released by immune cells to increase local (brain) and systemic inflammation5, which has been linked to depression.
+Saffron also seems to affect pro-inflammatory cytokines, which are signalling molecules released by immune cells to increase local (brain) and systemic inflammation5, which has been linked to negative feelings.
 Its anti-inflammatory activity is mainly attributed to the potent antioxidant properties of Crocetin and Crocin5.

 The most coveted spice